-At Ankermoor Primary Academy, we intend to build an English Curriculum which develops learning and results in the acquisition of knowledge and skills as set out in the National Curriculum English Programmes of study.
+At Ankermoor Primary Academy, we intend to build a Design and Technology curriculum which develops learning and results in the acquisition of knowledge and skills as set out in the National Curriculum Design and Technology Programmes of study.
 Children will know more, remember more and understand more.
-Grammar is a key element of the English Curriculum.
 We will provide a balanced and broadly-based curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences for later life.